 Figure 6 Histological findings.
-Representative photomicrographs of 3 µm thick paraffin sections stained with hematoxylin and eosin stain of biopsies that were collected at 6 wk (A, B, E, F) or 34 wk (C, D, G, H) after GBR-MSA with the application of UA-ADRCs (A, C, E, G) or without UA-ADRCs (B, D, F, H).
-In A-D the asterisks indicate newly formed bone and the arrows empty osteocyte lacunae in allogenic fragments.
-Furthermore, in A, B the arrowheads point to osteoblasts with underlying osteoid, while in C, D the arrowheads indicate adipocytes.
+Representative photomicrographs of 3 µm thick paraffin sections stained with hematoxylin and eosin s of biopsies that were collected at 6 wk (A, B, E, F) or 34 wk (C, D, G, H) after GBR-MSA with the application of UA-ADRCs (A, C, E, G) or without UA-ADRCs (B, D, F, H).
+In A-D the asterisks indicate newly formed bone and the arrows indicate empty osteocyte lacunae in allogeneic fragments.
+Furthermore, in A and B the arrowheads point to osteoblasts with underlying osteoid, while in C and D the arrowheads indicate adipocytes.
 In E-H the arrows indicate cells on the surface of newly formed bone.
-The scale bar in H represents 150 µm in A-D and 75 µm in E-H. GBR: guided bone regeneration; MSA: maxillary sinus augmentation; UA-ADRCs: unmodified autologous adipose-derived regenerative cells.
+The scale bar in H represents 150 µm in A-D and 75 µm in E-H. GBR-MSA: guided bone regeneration maxillary sinus augmentation; UA-ADRCs: unmodified autologous adipose-derived regenerative cells.